 Spiced Pumpkin Pie Oatmeal

-- Mix the pumpkin, water, pumpkin pie spice, and salt together in a medium saucepan.
+- Mix the pumpkin (1 cup), milk (2 cups), pumpkin pie spice (1 teaspoon), and a pinch of kosher salt together in a medium saucepan.
 Bring to a boil.

-- Stir in the oats and simmer until oats are cooked.
+- Stir in the oats (1 cup) and simmer until oats are cooked.

 - Serve oatmeal hot with chopped pecans, a sprinkle of cinnamon, and pure maple syrup drizzled on top.